 What happens if Coolsculpting does not work?
 Or leaves lax skin?

 Coolsculpting is not the only way to shrink fat.
 An alternative approach is to heat the fat and we do this using radiofrequency (RF) energy with a device called Evolve Transform.
 This device also simultaneously tightens skin and tones muscle, which Coolsculpting cannot do.
 Our clinic is fortunate to have the ability to combine different types of therapies to give the best result.

 Who does the procedure?

 At our award-winning laser skin care facility, the procedures are only performed by experienced registered nurses.
-We believe that the best approach is to only use registered nurses for this procedure.
-Our nurses have the expertise to know how many sessions will achieve an ideal result, which applicator will be best for which location and amount of fat, how long an area should be treated, and most importantly, when to identify that a patient might benefit from an alternative such as liposuction or a tummy tuck.
+We believe that the best approach is to use registered nurses for this procedure.
+Our nurses have the expertise to know how many sessions will achieve an ideal result, which applicator will be best for which location and amount of fat, how long an area should be treated, and most importantly, when to identify that a patient might benefit from an alternative such as Evolve Transform body sculpting, liposuction, or a tummy tuck.

 What happens to the fat cells?

 This technique of cryolipolysis was developed by Dr. Rox Anderson, a dermatologist at Harvard Medical School.
 He developed a technique whereby he could freeze fat cells without freezing the skin.
 This freezing of the fat cells eventually leads to cell death, leading to permanent destruction of the fat cells.